mattjh1/mattjh-blog/content/post/shell-aliases.md

 [bat is cat on steroids](https://github.com/sharkdp/bat) and it is what i use as a drop-in-replacement for `cat`
 {{< /card >}}

-## Git & Dotfile Management
+## Git

-Managing Git repositories and dotfiles is simplified with these aliases.
+Managing Git repositories is simplified with these aliases.
 The git aliases found here I actually fetch via a shell plugin, that contains a whole lot more than i actually use (yet).

 ```sh
 # Selection of my most used git aliases